Beth-Watt/IBM-Linux-Course-Labs/Arrays-and-For-Loops/README.md

 ## How It Went
 This was the most challenging lab so far.
-At some point the CSV file got corrupted — it looked like data had been accidentally written into it instead of the script file.
+At some point the CSV file got corrupted and it looked like data had been accidentally written into it instead of the script file.
 To fix it, I had to create a new CSV, copy a clean version of the data into it, and start fresh.